neuralmidifx/neuralmidifx.github.io/docs/docs_v2/Datatypes/EventFromHost.md

 {: .note}
 > As mentioned before, you can specify which of these events you want to receive in the `ITP` thread
 >
-> To do so, you need to specify the [`Configs_HostEvents.h`](https://github.com/behzadhaki/NeuralMidiFXPlugin/tree/releases/V2.0.0/NeuralMidiFXPlugin/NeuralMidiFXPlugin/Configs_HostEvents.h)
+> To do so, you need to specify the event_communication_settings in the `settings.json`
 > file.
 To learn more about this process, visit [this page](({{site.baseurl}}/docs/v2_0_0/DeploymentStages/ITP/HostEvents)